 The first entry of an iZotope product on our list is the famed RX-8 plug-in.
 And it's another wicked plugin you can get on Splice's rent to own plans!

-They are essential and unparalleled processing effects for audio repair, de-noising, dialog editing, spectral processing and much more.
+They provide the best processing effects for audio repair, dialog editing, spectral processing, post-production plugins around.

 In addition, RX 8 Advanced now also supports surround sound.